If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - Manzanas come Juan.

-For most beginners, the smartest rule is:
+For most learners, the smartest rule is:

 That means: